geoserver/geoserver-history/doc/user/source/getting-started/shapefile-quickstart/index.rst

 Getting started
 ---------------

 #.
-Download the zip file `<nyc_roads.zip>`_.
-It contains a shapefile with a subset of roads from New York City that will be used during in this tutorial.
+Download the zip file :download:`nyc_roads.zip`.
+It contains a Shapefile with a subset of roads from New York City that will be used during in this tutorial.

 #.
 Unzip ``nyc_roads.zip`` into ``<GEOSERVER_DATA_DIR>/data`` where ``GEOSERVER_DATA_DIR`` is the root of the GeoServer data directory.
 Unzipping the archive will result in the following four files::